NickLolli/WikiRace-Showdown/README.md

 # WikiRace-Showdown
-WikiRace Showdown is a web game where players race through Wikipedia by clicking links to reach a target article.
-Play solo or with friends in real time.
+WikiRace Showdown is a multiplayer web game where players race through Wikipedia articles by clicking hyperlinks to reach a randomly chosen target page.
+Starting from a given article, players must navigate only by clicking in-article links until they arrive at the target.
+The game includes solo and multiplayer modes, real-time leaderboards, and a replay system that visualizes the paths taken.